Chinz/slate_apidocs/source/index.html.md

 **NOTE:**

-*ComputerSystemId is FODIM specified unique id of the server.
-It is represented as "{UUID}:{n}" in FODIM \( Example : ba0a6871-7bc4-5f7a-903d-67f3c205b08c:1 \)
+*ComputerSystemId is the unique identifier of a system.
+It is specified by HPE Resource Aggregator for ODIM.

+ComputerSystemId is represented as <UUID:n> in HPE Resource Aggregator for ODIM. <UUID:n> is the universally unique identifier of a system (Example: ba0a6871-7bc4-5f7a-903d-67f3c205b08c:1).

 #  HTTP Request Methods, Responses, and Error Codes for FODIM REST API

-Following are the Redfish defined HTTP methods that you can use to implement various actions:
+Following are the Redfish-defined HTTP methods that you can use to implement various actions:

 |HTTP Request Methods|Description|
 |--------------------|-----------|